9 public sector jobs for graduates

 Representing the Foreign, Commonwealth & Development Office (FCDO), diplomatic service officers are tasked with protecting and promoting the interests of the country, while supporting British citizens and organisations across the globe.

-Your role will involve the administration of diplomacy overseas and so you'll be expected to tackle key issues such as human rights, international trade and counterterrorism.
+This public sector position involves the administration of diplomacy overseas, so you'll be expected to tackle key issues such as human rights, international trade and counterterrorism.
 This could be through drafting and proofreading written reports, organising diplomatic visits and dealing with public enquiries.

-By entering this career through the Civil Service Fast Stream, where you'll be expected to achieve a 2:2 in any degree subject, you'll start on around £28,000, with this potentially rising to £45,000 within five years.
+By entering this public service career through the Civil Service Fast Stream, where you'll be expected to achieve a 2:2 in any degree subject, you'll start on £28,000, with this potentially rising to £45,000 within five years.

 Explore the role of a diplomatic service officer, while other civil servant jobs include becoming a Civil Service administrator.